Pediatric advanced life support: Assessment

 PALS teaches a systematic assessment approach so that the health care provider can quickly identify any life-threatening conditions and treat them.
 The PALS systematic approach algorithm begins with a quick initial assessment followed by checking for responsiveness, pulse, and breathing.
 If the child has no pulse and isn't breathing, start CPR.
 If the child has a pulse but isn't breathing, provide ventilation and give oxygen (when possible).
 Once it has been established that the child has a pulse, is breathing, and doesn't require immediate life saving treatment, the provider will begin their primary assessment followed by a secondary assessment and further diagnostic workup.
 Continuous reassessments should be done to reassess for life-threatening conditions.

+Pediatric vitals signs range according to age

 Initial assessment

 The initial assessment is meant to be a very quick assessment performed within the first few seconds of interacting with a child and it utilizes the acronym ABC - appearance, breathing, and color.
 The provider will assess appearance (level of consciousness and responsiveness, speaking or crying), breathing (breathing or not breathing, increased work of breathing, abnormal breath sounds), and color (pale, mottled, cyanotic, bleeding).